The benefits of bundling services and scopes of work when tendering

 Peak Services can show your council the way to cost and administration savings that are available when you ‘bundle’ as part of your tendering.

 Procurement strategies typically have a strong focus on cost reduction, efficiency gains and improvement of services.
 These improvements can be achieved by bundling multiple service requirements into fewer contracts.
-In addition, bundling products and services into the same contract may present packages as more valuable to contractors, resulting in more competitive responses and representing the 'first step' towards determining the appropriateness of a complete turn-key contract solution in the future.
+In addition, bundling products and services into the same contract may present packages as more valuable to contractors, resulting in more competitive responses and represents the 'first step' towards determining the appropriateness of a complete turn-key contract solution in the future.